davidlim24/Processing_Task_7_Images_Animation/README.md

 * Animate a shape

 ### Level 3
-In addition to Level 2 requirements, incorporate basic edge detection such that your animated objects do not permenantly move off the screen.
+In addition to Level 2 requirements, incorporate basic edge collision detection such that your animated objects do not permenantly move off the screen.

 ### Level 4
-In addtion to Level 3 requirements, animate an image so that it moves in a non-linear path i.e circular, wave, parabolic
+In addtion to Level 3 requirements, animate an image so that it moves in a non-linear path (e.g. circular, wave, parabolic)

 ## Resources
 Check out https://www.kenney.nl/assets for an extensive collection of images for your animation.
 Note that the site is blocked at school so you'll need to use a VPN or download the files from home.